 - Computer forensics specialist

 Computer support technicians usually work in comfortable environments, such as offices or computer laboratories.
 Those who work as consultants tend to spend a lot of time away from their offices, sometimes spending weeks or months working at a client's locale.
 Employers often require computer support specialists to work extended hours on a regular basis, and to be "on call" for rotating evening or weekend work.
 They are also expected to work overtime when technical problems arise.

-Important Characteristics for Computer Support Specialists
+Important Characteristics for Computer Support Specialist

 A successful computer support technician has strong problem-solving, analytical, and communication skills.
 In addition to troubleshooting technical problems, a computer support specialist should be able to communicate clearly with peers as well as non-technical clients and co-workers.
 Communication takes place in person, over the phone, via email, and on paper (such as when preparing manuals and instructions for employees and customers).
 This job requires patience and the love of a good challenge!